 Curious about joining a Christmas Bird Count?

-Since the turn of the last century, Seattlites and others near and far have been gathering in flocks to count birds for the Seattle Audubon Society‘s Christmas Bird Count.
+Since the turn of the last century, Seattlites and others near and far have been gathering in flocks to count birds for the Birds Connect Seattle‘s (formerly the Seattle Audubon Society) Christmas Bird Count.
 Each year since 1908 novice-to-advanced birders spend part or all of one day in December calculating how many and what kind and (in some cases) the sex of birds they see in an assigned portion of a 15-mile radius area of Seattle.
 Not in Seattle?
 No worries!
 There’s probably a count happening near you too.

 Across the country, birders meet up in parks to count together while others keep a tally of what they see foraging in their gardens and at feeders.
 And, a few days later all of the data is delivered to local Audubon chapters, and from there it is delivered to the National Audubon Society for use in various studies.